nishanttotla/hugo-blog-skeleton/content/colophon.md

 Icons on the site are courtesy of [Fontello](http://fontello.com/).
 Typography uses [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) and [Open Sans](https://github.com/FontFaceKit/open-sans).

+The profile image on the homepage is from March 2017, and was taken in New Orleans.
+Credit for the photo goes to [Vasuki](http://vasuki.org).

 Lastly, [Git](http://git-scm.com/) is used to publish on Github, where all the code for this website is freely [available](https://github.com/nishanttotla/hugo-blog-skeleton).
 Please feel free to contribute, via pull requests, issues, or any other way.